 Ketifa was 16 when her best friend Sharon kissed her in the dormitory of the private girls' school they attended in Kampala, Uganda.
 The two had grown up together in the city's Mutundwe district, but Ketifa had never felt romantically attracted to her, or any other woman, before.
 The only child of a conservative Muslim sheikh, Ketifa had long been taught that same-sex relations violated the laws of Islam.
 The kiss overwhelmed her, and her gut told her it was bad.
 She refused to talk to Sharon for the next week.*

 In that time, she couldn't get the kiss out of her head.
 "I was taken by surprise," she said.
-"But I realised I enjoyed what she did."
+"But I realized I enjoyed what she did."
 Eventually, she went back to Sharon and told her she wanted to kiss her again.
 It never occurred to Ketifa that two women could have a relationship, but she wanted to do what felt good.
 Because Sharon was a prefect, she had her own private room.
 While the other girls spent their Sundays watching movies in the shared dorm, Ketifa and Sharon would stay in bed together.
 They knew the risk.
 Homosexuality had been against the law in Uganda since the days of British colonial rule, and it carried a potential 14-year prison sentence.
 Ketifa's father taught her that Islam prescribed 100 lashes for a first offense and a beheading for the second.
 "In Uganda, you grow up knowing being a homosexual is bad.
 It's like how you learn being a thief is bad," Ketifa said.
 "If you are a homosexual, you are a curse to the world, to the nation."

 For many months, Ketifa and Sharon's relationship deepened, and they talked about finding a place to live together after they graduated.
 In class, they passed love notes pressed into the pages of textbooks.
 One day, Ketifa left a note Sharon had written her inside a book, and a classmate discovered it that afternoon.
 "She came and confronted me," Ketifa said.
 "I told her it was just a joke, but she started talking about it and people started making their own conclusions."

-Rumours had already been swirling that Ketifa and Sharon were spending time alone in Sharon's room, in violation of school rules.
+Rumors had already been swirling that Ketifa and Sharon were spending time alone in Sharon's room, in violation of school rules.
 So when news of the note reached the dorm's matron, the school's administration didn't hesitate in making a decision: Both were immediately expelled.
 Ketifa went back to live with her uncle, her sole guardian since the death of her parents a few years earlier.
 Sharon returned to her childhood home nearby.
 The pair didn't see each other for days.
 "Her parents were very strict," Ketifa said.
 "They locked her in the house."
 A few days after returning to Mutundwe, Ketifa heard the drumming of the local community council's messengers: They were holding a meeting at Sharon's parent's homestead.
 Curious, Ketifa disguised herself as a man in a T-shirt and a baseball cap and went to see what it was all about.
 The council leader announced the reason for the gathering: Sharon stood accused of having homosexual relations.
 They did not announce the accuser, but the reason for her expulsion had reached town.
 The council leader never mentioned Ketifa by name, but some of the people in attendance began eyeing her.
-She suspected that some of them could recognise her; it was well known that she and Sharon were best friends.
+She suspected that some of them could recognize her; it was well known that she and Sharon were best friends.
 Sensing danger, she decided to return to her uncle's house before the meeting concluded.

 Hours later, Ketifa's uncle reported how the meeting had ended: Sharon was beaten to death.
 Ketifa was shocked.
 The council generally punished people with forced labor or, at worst, a caning.
 She ran over to the family's yard, but it was too late.
 She could just make out the shape of Sharon's body lying uncovered in the darkness.